 During 2010-2013 sheep and goat herds were randomly selected for sampling.
-From year 2014, sheep have been sampled at slaughterhouses.
-This resulted in better surveillance of the total population with the use of less resources than needed when sampled on the farms themselves.
+From 2014, sheep have been sampled at slaughterhouses.
+This resulted in better surveillance of the total population with the use of less resources than needed when sampled on farm.
 However, less animals were tested per herd, giving less accurate results on the herd level.
-In goats, the surveillance is still based on sampling live animals in the herds.
+In goats, the surveillance is based on sampling live animals in the herds.
+However, in 2020 bulk milk samples were added to the surveillance programme.

 The surveillance programme for B. melitensis in sheep has been evaluated using scenario tree modelling (6).
-When taking into account results accumulated from 2004 to 2018, it has been estimated that there is a 99% probability that the prevalence of sheep flocks being positive for B. melitensis is lower than 0.2% (P. Hopp, personal communication).
-The results of the programme in 2019 have further confirmed this conclusion.
+When taking into account results accumulated from 2004 to 2018, it has been estimated that there is a 99% probability that the prevalence of sheep flocks being positive for B. melitensis is lower than 0.2% (P. Hopp, personal communication, 7).
+The results of the programme in 2019 and 2020 have further confirmed this conclusion.